Lula da Silva 2022 presidential campaign

 Former president Luiz Inácio Lula da Silva's presidential campaign was officially approved on 21 July 2022 in São Paulo.
-His running mate is former Governor of São Paulo Geraldo Alckmin.
+His running mate is former governor of São Paulo Geraldo Alckmin.
 Lula was elected in 2002 for the first term and re-elected in 2006 for the second term and is a candidate for tri-election for the third term, after his successors, former president Dilma Rousseff, having been elected in 2010 for the first term and re-elected in 2014 for the second term and former mayor of São Paulo, Fernando Haddad, having been defeated in 2018.

 Pre-candidacy

 On 20 May 2021, in an interview to French magazine Paris Match, Lula confirmed that he was pre-candidate for the next year elections.

-The Workers' Party national committee, on 13 April 2022, approved the nomination of former Governor of São Paulo Geraldo Alckmin (PSB) for Vice President.
+The Workers' Party national committee, on 13 April 2022, approved the nomination of former governor of São Paulo Geraldo Alckmin (PSB) for Vice President.
 The ticket was officialized on 7 May, in a coalition formed by the Brazil of Hope Federation (formed by Workers' Party, Communist Party of Brazil and Green Party), Brazilian Socialist Party, Solidarity and PSOL REDE Federation.
 With the withdrawal of André Janones on 4 August, the ticket received official support of Avante and Agir.

 Candidacy for President

 The Workers' Party approved on 21 July 2022 the candidacy of former President Lula in the party's national convention.
-Lula will run for President for the sixth time, his third term and the first candidate for President member of a partisan federation.
+Lula ran for President for the sixth time, his third term and the first candidate for President as member of a partisan federation.
 This modality of alliance was created in 2021.

 Political positions

 Abortion

 On 4 April 2022, having said "madam can get an abortion in Paris, go to Berlin, look for a good clinic", and openly defended that "'it should be made a public health issue and everyone has the right".
-In a letter to Braziliian evangelicals, Lula stated that he is "personally against abortion," but that abortion policy "is not an issue to be decided by the President of the Republic, but by Congress".
+In a letter to Brazilian evangelicals, Lula stated that he is "personally against abortion," but that abortion policy "is not an issue to be decided by the President of the Republic, but by Congress".